How to Do a Pelvic Tilt

 Safety and Precautions

-With so many variations and modifications, pelvic tilts are safe for most people.
+With many variations and modifications, pelvic tilts are safe for most people.

-You may want to avoid supine pelvic tilts if you're pregnant or have a condition that makes it painful to be flat on your back.
+You should avoid supine pelvic tilts if pregnant or if you have a condition that makes it painful to lie on your back.

-While standing and kneeling pelvic tilts can be a little more of a challenge, they're a better option for people who are pregnant or unable to lie on their back.
+While standing and kneeling pelvic tilts can be more challenging, they're better for people who are pregnant or unable to lie on their backs.

-• Have or are recovering from an injury to a hand, wrist, or knee
+• Have or are recovering from an injury to your hand, wrist, or knee

 • Have recently had surgery on your hand, wrist, or knee

-If you have balance problems or injuries to your knees or feet that do permit weight-bearing, you should avoid standing pelvic tilts until you're healed.
+If you have balance problems or knee or foot injuries that don't allow weight-bearing exercises, avoid standing pelvic tilts until healed.

-As always, check with your doctor before starting or intensifying a workout routine, especially if you have conditions, injuries, or are healing from surgery involving your neck, spine, abdomen, or pelvis.
+As always, check with your doctor before starting or intensifying a workout routine, especially if you have conditions or injuries, or are healing from surgery involving your neck, spine, abdomen, or pelvis.

-Pelvic tilts can be done on their own or as part of an ab workout, postpartum workout, a physical therapy routine, and even Pilates.
-For starters, you can try with these and other moves and workouts:
+Pelvic tilts can be done on their own or as part of an abdominals workout, postpartum training, physical therapy routine, and Pilates.
+For starters, try these and other moves and workouts:

 2 Sources